Arthurhussey/TreeHouse/README.md

 ## Treehouse

-This repo is for ll my course files completed through teemtreehouse.com.
+This repo is for all my course files completed through teemtreehouse.com.

 Also checkout my Treehouse profile [here](https://github.com/Arthurhussey).